-Rolling Turns
+FAMILY 2 Rolling Turns

-The rolling turn is a figure that combines a turn of a prescribed amount with a roll or rolls integrated throughout the turn.
+The majority of Family 2 consist of rolling turns, figures that combine a turn of a prescribed amount with a roll or rolls integrated throughout the turn.

 These rolls may be in the same direction as the turn and are called "rolls in" or "rolls to the inside".
 They can be rolls in the opposite direction of the turn and are called "rolls out" or "rolls to the outside" (Fig 8.5.5).
 Or there can be rolls alternating in and out.